What are legumes?

 • Oil seeds: soybeans and peanuts.

-What characterises legumes is that they are a rich source of vegetable protein; broad beans, also known as favas have a large amount at 25 percent.
+What characterises legumes is that they are rich sources of vegetable protein; broad beans, also known as favas have a large amount at 25 percent.
 One cup will provide you with about a quarter of your daily need for amino-acids.

 Mature soybean seeds contain up to 40pc protein; three times that in unrefined wheat and rice.
 Once the millers get hold of grains most of the goodies are destined for hog food and we are left with the endosperm that makes us fat; cake and bread flour, for example.

-Eggs Hilton panEggs Hilton fries green peas and beans before adding the spinach.
+Eggs Hilton panEggs Hilton gently fries green peas and beans before adding the spinach.

 Legumes also have a large amount of starch which, unlike that from potatoes and wheat for example has more fibre; much is digested not in the small intestine where it would have produced a surge in blood glucose but in the colon where it is fermented by the normal flora forming excellent short-chain fatty acids.